-University of Wisconsin Hospitals and Clinics Authority (27814MF), the school’s main medical teaching facility, is selling $262.7 million in revenue bonds, the biggest deal from an issuer in the state this year.
+University of Wisconsin Hospitals and Clinics Authority (27814MF:US), the school’s main medical teaching facility, is selling $262.7 million in revenue bonds, the biggest deal from an issuer in the state this year.

 This week’s sale comes after Moody’s Investors Service on Feb.
 15 raised the authority’s rating one step to Aa3, fourth- highest, citing its “renowned clinical reputation and unique role as Wisconsin’s only academic medical center.”
 Standard & Poor’s ranks the debt A+, fifth-highest.